flutter/flutter/dev/conductor/README.md

 ### Codesign Engine Binaries

-Automated engine binary codesigning is not yet supported.

-The user must manually codesign engine binaries for the **merged** engine commit.
+The user must validate post-submit CI builds for their merged engine PR have passed.
+A link to the web dashboard is available via `conductor status`.
+Once the post-submit CI builds have all passed, the user must codesign engine binaries for the **merged** engine commit.

 ### Apply Framework Cherrypicks

+The tool will attempt to auto-apply all framework cherrypicks.
+However, any cherrypicks that result in a merge conflict will be reverted and it is left to the user to manually cherry-pick them (with the command `git cherry-pick
+$REVISION`) and resolve the merge conflict in their checkout.

 ### Publish Version

 This step will add a version git tag to the final Framework commit and push it to the upstream repository.

-No user intervention is necessary.

 ### Publish Channel